vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Denying the participants access to Oracle signatures may mean that the Issuer will not be able to perform liquidations.

-This may lead to the Synth to become under-collateralized, and then direct and indirect losses to the Issuer as a consequence.
+This may lead to the Synth becoming under-collateralized, and then direct and indirect losses to the Issuer as a consequence.
 Direct losses when they eventually are able to liquidate, but the price has moved so much that the collateral is cheaper than RA referenced by the Synth.
 If the Issuer holds the reserve of Synth, they get losses from the monetary value of that reserve diminishing due to under-collateralization.
 Indirect losses are mainly reputational due to the Synth they issue disassociating from the price of the reference asset because of under-collateralization.

-Sponsors are less affected by this unless they hold significant amount of Synth, as they can do redeem if they can get enough Synth to do so (and Synth that may be cheaper at that time).
+Sponsors are less affected by this unless they hold a significant amount of Synth, as they can do redeem if they can get enough Synth to do so (and Synth that may be cheaper at that time).
 But if all oracles are not available, the Issuer may stop issuing Synth, so the Sponsors will be left to find Synth on the open market, but the behavior of the market in this situation is hard to predict.

-Traders may be at the loss because of dissociation of the price of Synth and RA price.
+Traders may be at loss because of dissociation of the price of Synth and RA price.

 Data loss
 ~~~~~~~~~

-The loss of the keys to control the reissuance tokens by the Issuer means that no more Synth can
+The loss of the keys to controlling the re-issuance tokens by the Issuer means that no more Synth can
 be issued.
 Some of the Synth in circulation may become permanently unavailable (loss of keys, burning
 or locked forever due to mistakes or errors).
-In case when new Synth cannot be issued and some
+In case when new Synth cannot be issued, and some
 of the previously issued Synth is unavailable, some amount of the locked collateral will become
-impossible to redeem, simply because the amount of available Synth is less than total amount of
+impossible to redeem, simply because the amount of available Synth is less than the total amount of
 collateral locked.
 The Issuer should pay the utmost attention to the *safety* of the storage
-of the keys that control reissuance tokens.
+of the keys that control re-issuance tokens.

 To spend the collateral locked in the covenant, the spender will need to provide the script that
 is committed to by the output script (scriptPubKey) the collateral was sent to.
 This script
-can be rebuilt if the parameters to the covenant are known.
+can be rebuilt if the parameters of the covenant are known.
 But if the script and the parameters
 are lost, finding the right parameters to get to the correct script may take time, especially
 if the parameters were chosen as part of some automated process.
 Therefore the Sponsors should be
 advised to not only store their keys, but the parameters to the covenants too, to be able to do